Bishop's Stortford F.C.: History

 Following World War II, the league resumed in 1945, with Bishop's Stortford in the Eastern Division.
 Despite finishing in last place in 1945–46, they were placed in the Premier Division the following season.
 However, after finishing bottom of the Premier Division in 1948–49, they were relegated to Division One.
 In 1951 the club were founder members of the Delphian League, which they won in 1954–55.
-After the league disbanded in 1963 they joined Division Two of the Athenian League, winning Division One in 1965–66 and the Premier Division in 1969–70.
+After the league was disbanded in 1963 they joined Division Two of the Athenian League, winning Division One in 1965–66 and the Premier Division in 1969–70.

 In the 1970–71 season Bishop's Stortford reached the first round of the FA Cup for the first time, losing 6–1 at Reading.
-In 1971 the club switched to the Isthmian League, and in 1973 they reached the second round of the FA Cup, losing 3–1 at Peterborough United after a replay.
+In 1971 the club joined to the Isthmian League, and in 1973 they reached the second round of the FA Cup, losing 3–1 at Peterborough United after a replay.
 They also reached the semi-finals of the FA Amateur Cup, losing 1–0 to Slough Town.
-However, the following season they won the last edition of the cup, beating Ilford 4–1 at Wembley.
+However, the following season they won the final edition of the cup, beating Ilford 4–1 at Wembley.
 In 1974–75 they reached the FA Cup first round again, but lost 2–0 at Leatherhead in a replay.
 The following season they reached the second round again, losing 2–0 at Aldershot.

 In 1977–78 Bishop's Stortford finished bottom of the Isthmian League Premier Division, and were relegated to Division One.
-They returned as Division One champions in 1980–81, a season in which they won the FA Trophy with a 1–0 win over Sutton United at Wembley, becoming the first club to win both the FA Amateur Cup and the FA Trophy.
+They returned after winning Division One in 1980–81, a season in which they also won the FA Trophy with a 1–0 win over Sutton United at Wembley, becoming the first club to win both the FA Amateur Cup and the FA Trophy.
 In 1982–83 the club beat Football League opposition in the FA Cup for the first time, winning 2–1 at Reading in the first round.
 After beating Slough Town 4–1 in the second round, they held Second Division Middlesbrough to a 2–2 draw at Ayresome Park, before losing 2–1 at home.
 They reached the first round again in 1984–85, 1985–86 and 1986–87, but failed to progress on each occasion, with the club losing to Brentford, Peterborough United and Colchester United respectively.